Provide for Your Loved Ones and NIU

 Discover which type of charitable trust best fits your estate plan with the FREE guide Trusts: Choose From 2 Win-Win Ways to Donate.

-Do you want to benefit from the tax savings that result from supporting the NIU Foundation, yet you don't want to give up any assets that you'd like your family to receive someday?
+Do you want to benefit from the tax savings that result from making a gift to the NIU Foundation, yet you don't want to give up any assets that you'd like your family to receive someday?
 You can have it both ways with a charitable lead trust.

 There are two ways charitable lead trusts make payments: